esimov/caire-openfaas/README.md

 # caire-openfaas

-This is an [OpenFaaS](https://github.com/openfaas/faas) function for [Caire](https://github.com/esimov/caire), the content aware image resize library.
+This is an [OpenFaaS](https://github.com/openfaas/faas) function for [Caire](https://github.com/esimov/caire) content aware image resize library.
 This function facilitates to run the library without the need to have it installed locally.

 ### Usage
 To run the function locally you have to make sure OpenFaaS is up and running.
 Follow the official documentation for more details. https://docs.openfaas.com/